jose-lopez/bio_ner_tagger/README.md

 This repo offers two small sets of sentences to play with: the corpus_sars_cov and the corpus_covid.
 Both of them avalilable in the ./data projects's folder.

+Some details about the input and output related with this NLP experiment using spaCy: